Cut to the Chase And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

 Book Critique of “Cut to the chase”:

-I will get straight to the point and tell you that this book “Cut to the chase” is an excellent collection of rules, some of which seemed to me to be absolutely excellent and made me think.
+I will get straight to the point and tell you that “Cut to the chase” is an excellent collection of rules, some of which seemed to me to be absolutely excellent and made me think.
 As with The Unwritten Laws of Business, I think however that many of them will be in one ear and out the other.

 I am beginning to ask myself about the relevance of collections of rules.
-They are more than anything collections of short texts related to each other by a common theme, and this format often prevents books from really getting in depth on the subject.
+They are more than anything collections of short texts related to each other by a common theme, and this format often prevents books from really getting in-depth on the subject.
 I think almost every day about the contents of The Path of Least Resistance, that book was so profound, but honestly, hardly at all about The Unwritten Laws of Business since I read it.
 I think the best use that you can get from collections is to put them on your desk and read one rule a day, then try to apply it during that day.
 That way, we can begin to get a handle on the rules and tricks that are the most useful.
 These books are also relevant if we encounter a problem specifically dealt with by one of these rules – as long as you can remember it when the time comes.

 - Short and concise